-Pediatric dental treatment is important, but it doesn’t mean that the dentist is the one who does all the work.
+Dental treatment is important, but it doesn’t mean that the dentist is the one who does all the work.
 In fact, it is you who does most of the things.
 The dentist is there to guide you.
 These tips can help you take even better care of your kid’s oral hygiene:

 Use a soft-bristled brush to brush your child’s baby teeth.
 Add a small amount of fluoride toothpaste (size of a grain of rice) when brushing.
 Don’t panic even if she swallows some of the fluoride toothpaste because such a small amount can’t cause her teeth any damage.

 Commonly, most people take their kids to their dentists.
 In most cases, this is usually a good choice.
 However, not all dentists are capable of dealing with small children.
-That’s why it is essential you go for an experienced pediatric dentist.
+That’s why it is essential you go for an experienced dentist.

 You can trust Embrace Dental if you are looking for a kid’s dentist at Spark.
 We have been doing this for many years.
 You can count on our experience as well as modern technology.
 We will guide your child from when she is six months to when she is supposed to remove braces.
 We are a clinic you can trust.
 Book an appointment today.